Dublin in Pulaski County, Virginia — The American South (Mid-Atlantic)

 New Dublin Presbyterian Church

 Erected 2019 by Department of Historic Resources.
-(Marker Number KE 6.)
+(Marker Number KE-6.)

 Location.
 37° 7.414′ N, 80° 41.758′ W. Marker is in Dublin, Virginia, in Pulaski County.
-Marker is at the intersection of Cleburne Boulevard (Virginia Route 100) and New Dublin Church Road (County Route 797), on the right when traveling north on Cleburne Boulevard.
+It is at the intersection of Cleburne Boulevard (Virginia Route 100) and New Dublin Church Road (County Route 797), on the right when traveling north on Cleburne Boulevard.
 Touch for map.
 Marker is in this post office area: Dublin VA 24084, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on August 27, 2019.
+This page was last revised on April 24, 2026.
 It was originally submitted on August 26, 2019, by Roger Miller of Pulaski, Virginia.
-This page has been viewed 246 times since then and 28 times this year.
+This page has been viewed 631 times since then and 28 times this year.
 Photos: 1, 2, 3. submitted on August 26, 2019, by Roger Miller of Pulaski, Virginia. • Bernard Fisher was the editor who published this page.